-- 3 tbsp. canola, peanut, or avocado oil
+- 3 tbsp canola oil - OR peanut, or avocado oil

 - Preheat an extra large skillet or wok to medium heat (I've used both a nonstick and a regular skillet, I prefer a nonstick for this rice).
 Add 1 tbsp. of the butter into the pan.
 Once the butter has melted, add the lightly beaten eggs.
 Let them cook for about 30-40 seconds or until set, then scramble.
 Once the eggs are fully cooked, remove them and set them aside.

 - Add the oil to the pan, when the oil is hot, add the carrot and cook for 1 minute.
 Add onion and ham, cook until onion is soft and translucent.
 Add the garlic and cook until fragrant, taking care not to brown.

 - Turn the heat up slightly and add the cold rice.
 Cook the the mixture for about 2 minutes, then stir.
 Repeat two more times.
 Add the soy sauce, sesame oil and oyster sauce.
 Sprinkle in the egg, peas, and green onion, cook for an additional 2 minutes or until the peas are cooked throughout.